yapoml/yapoml.dev/docs/expectations.md

 ## Generic conditions

+These generic conditions are implicitly applicable for all known subject's types.

 ### Textual conditions

 - **Is** - Checks if the actual text is equal to the expected text using the default string comparison.